nalsi/Info813/Report_1.md

     ## Variance formula: ~ fitted.values
     ## Chisquare = 0.9882922    Df = 1     p = 0.3201601

-Based on the second plot, *QQ Plot*, the *normality assumption* is also not met, because of the distances between the standardized residuals and the 45-degree line.
+Based on the second plot, *QQ Plot*, the **normality assumption** is also not met, because of the distances between the standardized residuals and the 45-degree line.

-*Cook's distance plot* can be used to identify influential outliers.
+*Cook's distance plot* can be used to identify **influential outliers**.
 In our case, value 23 not only has a relatively big value (close to 1), but also stands out in some other plots.
 As a result, it is an outlier in our dataset.
 However, since we cannot double check the data collection procedures, nothing can be done to fix it.

 The **independence assumption** was examined by Durbin-Watson test as below.
 Because the p-value is higher than 0.05, at 95% of confidence